The Cartographic Journal

-The Cartographic Journal is published quarterly and its one-year impact factor is 1.366 and five-year impact factor is 1.516 (2021).
-Its current editor-in-chief is Dr Alexander James Kent, Reader in Cartography and Geographic Information Science at Canterbury Christ Church University.
+The Cartographic Journal is published quarterly and its one-year impact factor is 0.8 and five-year impact factor is 1.2 (2024).
+Its current editor-in-chief is Dr Alexander James Kent, honorary Reader in Cartography and Geographic Information Science at Canterbury Christ Church University.

 Each year since 1975, the British Cartographic Society has run the Henry Johns Award (sponsored by cartographic firm Lovell Johns) for the most outstanding paper published in the preceding Volume (year).
-Nominations are submitted to the Editor by members of the international Editorial Board and the paper receiving the highest number is deemed the winner.
+Nominations are submitted to the Editor by members of the international editorial board and the paper receiving the highest number is deemed the winner.
 The award (comprising £100 and a certificate) is usually presented to the author(s) at the Society's Annual Symposium.